Germany buys stake in grid operator to fend off Chinese bid

-BERLIN — Germany’s state-owned KfW bank is buying a 20 percent stake in electricity grid operator 50Hertz, fending off a bid from a Chinese company.
+BERLIN — The German government said Friday that the state-owned KfW bank is buying a 20 percent stake in electricity grid operator 50Hertz, fending off a bid from a Chinese company.

-The economy ministry said Friday the decision was based on “security policy considerations,” citing “a strong interest in protecting critical energy infrastructure.”
+“The government has a strong interest in protecting critical energy infrastructure because of security policy considerations,” the economy ministry said in a statement on the decision.

 50Hertz is one of four grid operators in Germany and supplies some 18 million people with electricity, mainly in the east of the country.